Moving to Finland and Järvenpää

 - A= Continuous: valid for max. four years (intention is to live permanently in Finland)

 - P= Permanent: valid indefinitely (intention is to live permanently in Finland.
 The permit is granted if you have been living in Finland for four years and have a continuous residence permit.)

 Additional information about the residence permit is available on the websites of the Finnish Immigration Service and the Finnish Police.

 Notice of change of address and personal identity code

 Every person who moves to Finland as a permanent resident must submit an official notice of change of address to the Local Register Office (Maistraatti) within one week of moving to Finland.
-Once you have been granted a residence permit, you can apply for a personal identity code from your Local Register Office (Maistraatti).
+Once you have been granted a residence permit, you can apply for a personal identity code from your Local Register Office (Maistraatti) if you didn't receive it with your residence permit.
 You will be registered as a resident of Finland at your Local Register Office (in Hyvinkää, Vantaa or Porvoo).
 Be sure to bring your passport and residence permit with you.
 If you are married, you must provide a marriage certificate.
 If you have children, you must provide their birth certificates.
 After you have moved to Finland and you have been granted a residence permit for at least one year or have a certificate of registration, your municipality of residence will be registered in Finland.